Pressure Washing Before Painting in Newcastle

 Washing walls and render

 Brick, cement render, and fibre cement walls: Use 1,500–2,000 PSI with a fan-tip nozzle, working top to bottom to avoid streaking.
-This pressure is strong enough to remove mould and algae from eaves and downpipe areas while remaining safe for most masonry surfaces.
+This pressure removes mould and algae from eaves and downpipe areas while remaining safe for most masonry surfaces.

-For painted render: Keep the nozzle 20–30 centimetres away and use a sweeping motion rather than holding it on one spot, which chips existing coatings.
-This distance gives optimal cleaning power without damaging the paint layer.
+For painted render: Keep the nozzle 20–30 centimetres away and use a sweeping motion rather than holding it on one spot.
+A fixed nozzle chips existing coatings and creates bare patches that need extra primer.
+Move steadily across the surface for even cleaning.

 Washing timber and weatherboard

-Soft-wash mode (low pressure + cleaning solution): The safest approach for timber cladding.
-High pressure splinters fibres, forces water behind cladding, and damages putty in window frames — all of which compromise paint adhesion and cause future peeling.
+Soft-wash mode (low pressure + cleaning solution): The right approach for timber cladding.
+High pressure splinters fibres, forces water behind cladding, and damages window putty.
+So all of these lead to future peeling and lifting.

-Application process: Apply mould treatment solution, dwell for 10–15 minutes, then rinse with a wide fan nozzle at lowest pressure.
-Allow 48–72 hours drying in dry weather before sanding or priming, as timber absorbs significantly more water than masonry.
+Application process: Apply mould treatment solution, dwell for 10–15 minutes, then rinse with a wide fan nozzle at low pressure.
+Allow 48–72 hours drying in dry weather before sanding or priming.
+Timber absorbs significantly more water than masonry and needs the full drying time.
+After painting, regular cleaning also protects the new finish — see why cleaning prolongs paint life on coastal homes.

 .jpeg%3Ftr%3Dw-1200%2Ch-800%2Cfo-auto%2Cq-80%2Cf-webp&w=1920&q=75)